This guide provides step-by-step instructions for configuring a minimal Keycloak setup to manage users, roles, and apps efficiently.

 Save the user, go to the Credentials tab, and set a temporary password.
 Ensure the Temporary checkbox is checked.

-We will add a client named flowx-platform-authenticate, which is used for login, logout, and refresh token operations by web and mobile applications.
+Add a client named flowx-platform-authenticate, used for login, logout, and refresh token operations by web and mobile apps.

 1